Gratuity Claim Timeline: Can You Claim After 240 Days in Your Fifth Year?

 Debkanti Moitra

-I am in complete agreement with the comments of Mr. U S Rauthan.
-Please consider the Madras High Court judgement in the context it has been passed.
+I am in complete agreement with the comments of Mr. U.S. Rauthan.
+Please consider the Madras High Court judgment in the context it has been passed.

 U S RAUTHAN

-1. Five years of service is considered from the date of joining up to the date of leaving of service.
+1. Five years of service are considered from the date of joining up to the date of leaving the service.

-2. The matter of 240 days is considered to decide continuous service.
+2. The criterion of 240 days is taken into account to determine continuous service.

-3. Therefore, if an employee works for four years and 240 days, it is not compulsory that he/she is eligible for gratuity.
+3. Therefore, if an employee works for four years and 240 days, it is not mandatory that they are eligible for gratuity.

-4. On the date of leaving he / she should have completed total five years of service.
+4. Upon leaving, the employee should have completed a total of five years of service.

 Regards,